 The model describes three phases that people go through as they make changes in their lives.
 These phases are unfreezing, changing, and refreezing.

 Understanding this process can help us better understand how to promote change in our own organizations.
-So without further ado, let’s dive into it.

 What is Lewin’s Change Management Model?